 Many businesses instigate competition among employees, assuming that rivalries will produce better results.
 But a collaborative approach is actually much more effective.

 If employees don’t trust their own colleagues, they will undermine one another—in-fighting, backstabbing, and withholding of new ideas.
-Ultimately such behavior only undermines their own performance and health.
+Ultimately such behaviour only undermines their own performance and health.
 Regarding teammates as unpredictable rivals produces an atmosphere of isolation and stress.